ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 Hexkit's MongoKafkaDaoPublisher, which the UCS uses to store `UploadContext` and `FileUpload` instances.
 Anytime an `UploadContext` or `FileUpload` is created, modified, or deleted, the UCS publishes a Kafka event containing the latest state.
 This is done according to the Outbox Pattern (not described in further detail here).
+Other services, like the IFRS and FIS will later consume these events as part of the official file upload and management strategy.
+Presently, the WPS and CRS will watch the `UploadContext` events to enforce authentication and work package management.

 #### Auth
 Before general users (not Data Stewards) can upload files, three things must happen: